jpaulm/javafbp/README.md

 For running any of the examples use the following command:

+    mvn exec:java -Dexec.mainClass=<Class name of the network>

+For example:

+    mvn exec:java -Dexec.mainClass=com.jpmorrsn.fbp.examples.networks.TestIPCounting

+Or alternatively you can run `java` command directly and specify the classpath manually:

     java -cp target/fbp-1.0-SNAPSHOT.jar com.jpmorrsn.fbp.examples.networks.<Class name of the network>

 For example:

     java -cp target/fbp-1.0-SNAPSHOT.jar com.jpmorrsn.fbp.examples.networks.TestIPCounting

 Picking up Java-WebSocket-1.3.1.jar
 -----